 - 2 garlic cloves minced

-- Mix all ingredients together in a bowl.
-Cover and refrigerate to marinade for 30 minutes.
+- Mix all marinade ingredients together, then pour over the shrimp in a bowl.
+Cover and refrigerate to marinate for 30 minutes.

 - Soak bamboo skewers in water while shrimp is marinating.

-- Preheat grill to high heat and lightly oil the grates.
+- Preheat grill to medium-high heat and lightly oil the grates.